kvb2univpitt/i2b2-demo/README.md

 ### Run Demo

-Open up a terminal and execute the following commands to download and run the prebuilt images:
+Open up a terminal and execute the following commands to download and run the prebuilt Docker container images:

 ###### Linux / macOS: